YOU ARE HERE: zharth.net / Zharth's Music Log / Week 10 (Love In Vain)

 Tuesday (9/25/07): America - Sister Golden Hair [Hearts, 1975]

 Comments: I've read that this song is supposed to be about a guy who's afraid to commit to marriage, but I never thought of it that way.
 I think it could just as easily be taken to be about a guy who's afraid to confess his feelings to a certain girl with long, beautiful golden hair.
-The line about "the altar" doesn't have to be taken literally - it could be a metaphor for just "a serious relationship".
-"I may not be ready for a serious relationship, but I could still use a female companion."
-I've always related to the line that goes, "I've been one poor correspondent, and I've been too, too hard to find, but it doesn't mean you ain't been on my mind."
+The line about "the altar" doesn't have to be taken literally - it could just be a metaphor for a serious relationship.
+Like, I may not be ready for a serious relationship, but I could still use a female companion.
+I've always related to the line that goes, "I've been one poor correspondent, and I've been too, too hard to find; but it doesn't mean you ain't been on my mind."
 Sometimes it's just so much that you have to get away from the one thing (or person) you really want to be close to.
 In the end, it all comes down to the line, "will you love me just a little, just enough to show you care?"
 But in the end, being kind can hurt someone sometimes...

 Wednesday (9/26/07): Supertramp - Give A Little Bit [Even In The Quietest Moments..., 1977]

-Comments: I guess I could see this as being a more generic song, but there are some good, simple lyrics, like "give a little bit of your love to me; I'll give a little bit of my life for you", "there's so much we need to share, so send a smile to show you care", and one that's always resonated with me - "see the man with the lonely eyes; take his hand, you'll be surprised."
-Something like, "I've got a lot to offer, and I've been saving it just for you, so will you please take a chance on me?"
+Comments: I guess I could see this as being a more general song, but there are some good, simple lyrics, like "give a little bit of your love to me; I'll give a little bit of my life for you", "there's so much we need to share, so send a smile to show you care", and one that's always resonated with me - "see the man with the lonely eyes; take his hand, you'll be surprised."
+Something like, I've got a lot to offer, and I've been saving it just for you; so will you please take a chance on me?

 Thursday (9/27/07): Buffalo Springfield - Pretty Girl, Why [Last Time Around, 1968]

 Comments: I very nearly went with Sit Down, I Think I Love You from Buffalo Springfield's first album, but ultimately I chose this song because it was more depressed and less "I think I'm in love!"
-The titular lyrics says it all - "pretty girl, why, why not love me?", but another line I like is, "there she leaves me twice as lonely as I was but yesterday; keeping such a hold upon my thoughts, so near yet far away."
+The titular lyric says it all - "pretty girl, why; why not love me?", but another line I like is, "there she leaves me twice as lonely as I was but yesterday; keeping such a hold upon my thoughts, so near yet far away."
 Buffalo Springfield recorded more than a few great songs about love.

-Friday (9/28/07): Quicksilver Messenger Service - All I Ever Wanted To Do (Was Love You) [Quicksilver Messenger Service, 1968]
+Friday (9/28/07): QMS - All I Ever Wanted To Do (Was Love You) [Quicksilver Messenger Service, 1968]

-Saturday (9/29/07): Derek and the Dominos - Have You Ever Loved A Woman?
-[Layla & Other Assorted Love Songs, 1970]
+Saturday (9/29/07): Derek and the Dominos - Have You Ever Loved A Woman [Layla & Other Assorted Love Songs, 1970]

 Sunday (9/30/07): Robin Trower - Hannah [Twice Removed From Yesterday, 1973]

-Comments: Robin Trower's guitar pyrotechnics are equalled, perhaps even surpassed on this track, by James Dewar's impassioned vocals, which really bring the pain of the song out clearly.
+Comments: Robin Trower's guitar pyrotechnics are equalled - perhaps even surpassed on this track - by James Dewar's impassioned vocals, which really bring the pain of the song out clearly.
 Few songs move me the way this one does.
 The lyrics are poignant: "nothing I do brings me to you"; "living in memories I can't share"; "wishes for you, never came true"; and the desperately repeated request, "Hannah, ooh-ooh, let me love you..."